George Canning: Duel with Castlereagh

 In 1809 Canning entered into a series of disputes within the government that were to become famous.
 He argued with the Secretary of State for War and the Colonies, Lord Castlereagh, over the deployment of troops that Canning had promised would be sent to Portugal but which Castlereagh sent to the Netherlands.
 The government became increasingly paralysed in disputes between the two men.
-Portland was in deteriorating health and gave no lead, until Canning threatened resignation unless Castlereagh was removed and replaced by Lord Wellesley.
+Portland was in deteriorating health and gave no lead, until Canning threatened resignation unless Castlereagh were removed and replaced by Lord Wellesley.
 Portland secretly agreed to make this change when it would be possible.

 Castlereagh discovered the deal in September 1809 and challenged Canning to a duel.
-Canning accepted the challenge and it was fought on 21 September 1809 on Putney Heath.
+Canning accepted the challenge and the Castlereagh–Canning duel was fought on 21 September 1809 on Putney Heath.
 Canning, who had never before fired a pistol, widely missed his mark.
 Castlereagh, who was regarded as one of the best shots of his day, wounded his opponent in the thigh.
 There was much outrage that two cabinet ministers had resorted to such a method.
-Shortly afterwards the ailing Portland resigned as Prime Minister, and Canning offered himself to George III as a potential successor.
+Shortly afterwards the ailing Portland resigned as prime minister, and Canning offered himself to George III as a potential successor.
 The King appointed Spencer Perceval instead, and Canning left office once more.
 He took consolation in the fact that Castlereagh also stood down.

-Upon Perceval's assassination in 1812, the new Prime Minister, Lord Liverpool, offered Canning the position of Foreign Secretary once more.
+Upon the assassination of Spencer Perceval in 1812, the new prime minister, Lord Liverpool, offered Canning the position of foreign secretary once more.
 Canning refused, as he also wished to be Leader of the House of Commons and was reluctant to serve in any government with Castlereagh.
-Castlereagh was appointed Foreign Secretary by Liverpool, replacing Wellesley who had resigned.
+Castlereagh was appointed foreign secretary by Liverpool, replacing Wellesley who had resigned.
 Castlereagh remained in the post until his suicide in 1822, overseeing British participation in the final years of the Napoleonic Wars and the Congress of Vienna which redrew the map of Europe.